-When you are doing the garden, you can never dig too far down without your spde hitting a stone, and funnily enough the same is true when you begin excavating the folklore of almost any region in Britain, For sooner or later you will find some legends or lore concerning a local megalith or similar prominent stoney features of the local landscape.
-Now often such folklore centres around ancient standing stones or barrows, those mysterious relics left by our ancestors, but there are other stones with equally intriguing tales to tell.
+When you are doing the garden, you can never dig too far down without your spade hitting a stone, and funnily enough the same is true when you begin excavating the folklore of almost any region in Britain.
+For sooner or later you will find some legends or lore concerning a local megalith or similar prominent rocky feature of the local landscape.
+Now often such folklore centres around ancient standing stones or barrows, those mysterious relics left by our ancestors, and so beloved of horror story writers, but there are other stones with equally intriguing tales to tell.
 And while most of the curious stones that are the focus for local folklore are often in fields outside towns and villages, there are other rocks that enjoy a more, shall we say, urban existence.

 The stone apparently is a piece of Westmoreland shap, and is thought to have been deposited in what would become Darlington's high street by a glacier at the end of the last ice age.
 Now before the Technical College was built, this portion of Northgate was filled with cottages owned by the railway pioneer Edward Pease, who had his mansion and gardens just a little further down the road.
 Back then, the Bulmer Stone stood unfenced in the street, and in centuries past, when the area was mainly inhabited by the town's weavers, this piece of granite was called "the Battling Stone" as the weavers would beat their flax upon it.
 However it got its current name in the early 19th century, thanks to a fellow called Willy Bulmer.
 This local character became the town's unofficial town crier, for he would get copies of the London newspapers from the stagecoaches travelling up the Great North Road and read the latest news aloud in the street for the benefit of the public.
 And to best reach an audience and make himself prominent while doing this street news broadcast, Willy would stand upon the boulder in Northgate and hence it became known as the Bulmer Stone.

 The stone holds more secrets from Darlington's history too.
 In the early 21st century, it was being discussed in the pages of the long running local paper, The Northern Echo - for several bronze plaques had been discovered that showed George Stephenson's famous steam railway engine, Locomotion No. 1 alongside the Bulmer Stone.
-Originally it was thought that these plaques must have been produced to mark the opening, or an anniversary of the opening, of the very first public railroad, the Stockton and Darlington Railway in the world.
+Originally it was thought that these plaques must have been produced to mark the opening, or an anniversary of the opening, of the very first public railroad in the world, the Stockton and Darlington Railway.
 However it was discovered these metallic mementoes actually only dated from 1909.
 They had been made by one Stephen Bell, who copyrighted this work as a "medal design" in 1911, and they had been sold through a local pawnbroker located at 58 - 61 Northgate named Arthur E Berry.
 However, what no one seemed to be able to work out was why the Bulmer Stone was pictured beside the famous locomotive.

 However there are even older and stranger tales of the Bulmer Stone.
 For it is mentioned in a seminal collection of folklore known as the Denham Tracts.
 This volume was put together by a Yorkshire tradesman named Michael Aislabie Denham between the years 1846 and 1859.
 Originally published in several parts, these miscellanies of lore were later collected together, reorganised and re-edited by James Hardy and published in two volumes by the Folklore Society in 1892 and 1895.
 Now in the Denham Tracts, there is a section entitled "Book Rhymes" which opens thus -